A brief history…

 Karen Holden, t-fer, dance instructor – Karen started playing Cajun music when in about 2001 she stopped dancing to listen to the music.
 She plays t-fer (“little iron”) in the band and provides dance instruction.

-2007 – CFMA’s Prix Dehors de Nous Award for the album Valse a Deux Temps
+- 2007 – CFMA’s Prix Dehors de Nous Award for Valse a Deux Temps

-2010 – CFMA’s Prix Dehors de Nous Award for the album Cajun Country Ramble
+- 2010 – CFMA’s Prix Dehors de Nous Award for Cajun Country Ramble